wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-nodejs-debug.md

 	npm install azure-cli -g

 Once installed, the tools can be accessed using the 'azure' command.
 The command-line tools must first be configured to use your Azure subscription.
-For information on how to accomplish this task, see the **How to download and import publish settings** section of the [How to Use The Azure Command-Line Tools] article.
+For information on how to accomplish this task, see the **How to download and import publish settings** section of the [How to Use The Azure Command-Line Tools](/documentation/articles/xplat-cli-connect) article.

 ###FTP

-To access the diagnostic information through FTP, visit the [Azure Management Portal](https://manage.windowsazure.cn), select your web app, and then select the **DASHBOARD**.
+To access the diagnostic information through FTP, visit the [Azure Management Portal](https://manage.windowsazure.cn), select your web site, and then select the **DASHBOARD**.
 In the **quick links** section, the **FTP DIAGNOSTIC LOGS** and **FTPS DIAGNOSTIC LOGS** links provide access to the logs using the FTP protocol.

 > [AZURE.NOTE] If you have not previously configured user name and password for FTP or deployment, you can do so from the **QuickStart** management page by selecting **Set up deployment credentials**.

 The FTP URL returned in the dashboard is for the **LogFiles** directory, which will contain the following sub-directories:

-* [Deployment Method] - If you use a deployment method such as Git, a directory of the same name will be created and will contain information related to deployments.
+* [Deployment Method](/documentation/articles/web-sites-deploy) - If you use a deployment method such as Git, a directory of the same name will be created and will contain information related to deployments.

 * nodejs - Stdout and stderr information captured from all instances of your application (when loggingEnabled is true.)